gristlabs/grist-core/documentation/develop.md

  - `yarn test:docker` to run some end-to-end tests under docker
  - `yarn test:python` to run the data engine tests

+Also some options that may interest you:
+ - `GREP_TESTS="pattern"` in order to filter the tests to run, for example: `GREP_TESTS="Boot" yarn test:nbrowser`
+ - `NODE_SERVER_OPTIONS="node options"` in order to pass options to the server being tested, for example: `NODE_SERVER_OPTIONS="--inspect --inspect-brk" GREP_TESTS="Boot" yarn test:nbrowser` to run the tests with the debugger (you should close the debugger each time the node process should stop)

 ## Develop widgets

 Check out this repository: https://github.com/gristlabs/grist-widget#readme